arjungup740/job-applier/notes.md

 https://jobs.ashbyhq.com/evenup/bbc7d342-1a7f-4940-bd66-ae5c710e65ae/application # ashby job

 #### Done
-Try another application
-upload resume first and see what's left to fill in to reduce token counts and increase accuracy See about getting an actual submit to work -- slow and heavy, but it does work
+give gpt access to the resume programmatically -- figure out this assistant thing Try another application upload resume first and see what's left to fill in to reduce token counts and increase accuracy See about getting an actual submit to work -- slow and heavy, but it does work